What is an OCT scan?

 An optical coherence tomography scan (commonly referred to as an OCT scan) helps us to view the health of your eyes in greater detail, by allowing us to see what’s going on beneath the surface of the eye.

-Our opticians can then map out and measure the thickness of these layers to get an even clearer idea of your eye health.
+Our opticians can then examine these deeper layers to get an even clearer idea of your eye health.

 Traditional fundus test image